smartprocure/contexture-docs/getting-started/simple-search-box.md

 })
 ```

-With `contexture-client` already prepared with `mobx` and our service
+Note that our service function will be the one responsible for sending
-function, which will send the `searchTree` we previously defined to
+the `searchTree` we previously defined to the DSL processor, we can
-the DSL processor, we can wrap the search tree into a smart object
+wrap the search tree into a smart object that will later react to both
-that will later react to both the user input, and the search results.
+the user input, and the search results.

 ```javascript
 let contextureSearchTree = Contexture(searchTree)